BASTOSOLAKAYODE/Wine-Quality-UCI-Dataset-/README.md

 - **Market Share**: The company aims to increase its market share by 5% annually through targeted marketing and product improvements.

 ## Project Overview
-As a **Data Analyst** at VinoAnalytics, my role is to analyze the company’s wine quality data to uncover insights that can drive business decisions.
 This project focuses on understanding the factors that influence wine quality and providing actionable recommendations to improve product offerings and customer satisfaction.

 ### Key Areas of Analysis
 1. **Category 1: Wine Quality by Type (Red vs. White)**